Potato stronger than plastic

 What is that point of potato “vegware” aren’t we wasting our food resources just to make alternatives for plastic ware? if there was a need I would see a reason for this invention. but food should be saved for something more useful like oil, or just feeding a poor family in Africa, or Asia, or South America. theres people every where who could come up with a better use for potato’s other the “vegware” The only real good thing about this invention is that we wont need to make plastic ware anymore, but the amount of plastic wear made all over the country could not be matched by potatos. theres not enough farms, or places to make all these potato’s needed. see this was a good idea, but when you think about it, its a waste of time.

-19. Joe Frankel said,
+16. Joe Frankel

 Dear all…